benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 #### People Analytics
 In [a recent article in the Herald Sun newspaper][1] SCOUT Recruitment Software global business leader Andrea Tjoeng said the process, known as people analytics, could be mainstream in Australia within five years. _"It will be less about perfecting a CV and more about the footprint left behind in cyberspace"_ Ms Tjoeng said.

 OK, in this day and age, everyone expects that employers will do some digging online, however, people analytics proves to be much more sinister.
-In addition to profiling potential employees using external data (public, paid-for, or otherwise), some employers continually profile existing employees using both external data and via analysis of internal social media, surveys, email and the like, which is then used to define a prototypical "good employee" profile in order to employ people with similar profiles.
+In addition to profiling potential employees using external data (public, paid-for, or otherwise), some employers continually profile existing employees using both external data and via analysis of internal social media, surveys, and the like, which is then used to define a prototypical "good employee" profile in order to employ people with similar profiles.
 And if an employee chooses not to use corporate social software?
 I personally know of at least one case where employees were told: _"Failure to engage with [crowd-sourcing ideation software] can potentially be perceived in a negative light"_.
+Email is mined, and by using [Natural Language Processing (NLP)][8] of varying sophistication, judgements are made about our behavior and social skills, and statistical correlates used to determine intelligence and probabilities of success or failure for particular tasks.

 The bottom line is this: if you're filling out questionaires at work, using the corporate social networking tools (yammer, etc.), crowd-sourcing ideation tools, using email, doing surveys, what have you, there may be other "unspoken" reasons beyond engaging with employees, namely, personal analysis and profiling.